Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/README.md

  * Arising from the creation of the site, gift recipients and gift senders will enjoy a greater, more personlised experience than currently available.

 ### User Goals
- * Research and examine potential gifts
+ * Research and examine potential gifts.
- * Purchase a gift basket or individual items
+ * Purchase gifts for family and friends.
- * Have delivery arranged to bring purchased items direct to gift recipients
+ * Have delivery arranged to bring purchased items direct to gift recipients.
+ * View past purchases made on the site.

 ### User Stories
  * As a user, I would like to research the various gifts available to purchase.